WONGY66/Home-deco/README.md

 # Home-deco

 This repository is committed to use R and python to create visualised works for my home decoration.
-Using mathart, machine learning/ neural networks
+Using mathart and neural art

 ![](photo/city.png)